CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/flows/run-flow/run-flow-block.md

 The [Inputs][Inputs Property] where the input variables can be assigned for the [Flow][Flow Property] that will be run.

-This property can only be a [Literal][Literal Editor] value, which gives the user each input variable for the [Flow][Flow Property] as sub property.
+It is recommended to use the [Literal Editor][] as it provides the developer  each input variable for the [Flow][Flow Property] as sub property, and allows for updating these properties when the [Updating the Flow Contract][].

 | | |
 |--------------------|---------------------------|